Anna Cantalini, MA, RP

 My Approach

-My approach is trauma-sensitive and grounded in neuroscience.
-In our work, we might explore how your nervous system responds to distress, how you process emotions that feel heavy or stuck, and how to build tools to feel more grounded and present.
+My approach is trauma-sensitive, feminist-informed, and grounded in neuroscience.
+In our work, we might explore how your nervous system responds to both personal distress and systemic stressors, how you process emotions that feel heavy or stuck, and how to build tools to feel more grounded and present.
 I draw from acceptance and commitment therapy (ACT), dialectical behavioural therapy (DBT), polyvagal theory, grief theory, pain science, and shame resiliency models to make sense of your concerns and help you reach your goals.
 I also incorporate self-compassion, mindfulness, and body-mind principles into our sessions if they suit your needs and preferences.

 You are the expert of your struggle and life experience.
-Your perspective and understanding of your challenges are key to our work together.
-I strive to create a safe, non-judgmental space for us to get to know each other and for you to feel comfortable sharing your concerns; there is room for lightness and laughter in our sessions.
+I strive to create a safe, non-judgmental space for us to get to know each other and for you to feel comfortable sharing your concerns; there is always room for lightness and laughter in our sessions.
 I value collaboration and will always encourage your feedback.

 Additional and Ongoing Training & Certification